-Thailand wants Bangladesh to benefit from its trilateral highway with India, Myanmar
+Thailand wants Bangladesh to make use of its trilateral highway linkage project with India and Myanmar to enhance connectivity for economic benefits.

 Chalermpol Thanchitt, Special Envoy of the Thai Foreign Minister, said Bangladesh would be able to make use of this route by creating “an access point” between this proposed highway and the Bangladesh-China-India-Myanmar (BCIM) economic corridor.